Logout22/buildrump.sh/README.md

 On Debian, you will need
 `pkg-config`, `libglib2.0-dev`, and `libevent-dev`.
 Other distributions may vary.
+Swarm also needs the directory `/opt/swarm` readable and writeable for the current user.

 Tools for building Rump Kernels [![Build Status](https://travis-ci.org/rumpkernel/buildrump.sh.png?branch=master)](https://travis-ci.org/rumpkernel/buildrump.sh)
 ===============================